 Wait to Invest or Invest and Wait?

 The following article features research from Brexit and Beyond: SevenCapital’s 2019 Brexit Survey which can be found here.
+Fundamentally we want to answer the question ‘is now a good time to invest in UK property?’

 Demand for property is often driven by sentiment rather than statistics – hence why we see rises and falls throughout the market.
 Brexit’s impact on the property market is still unknown and it’s this uncertainty that is driving buying decisions – no-one is sure how the property sector will react to the UK leaving the EU.